obifarin/ML-SelfEducation/README.md

 # ML-SelfEducation
 Updated 03 July 2024.

-Lists of books, classes, MOOCs I have completed (or completing) on machine learning
+Lists of books, classes, MOOCs I have completed (or completing) on machine learning and AI.

 ## University Classes